AnupamaGupta01/kudu-1/_posts/predicate-pushdown.md

 different layers of Kudu's storage hierarchy, allowing for pruning and other optimizations to happen at each level before reaching the underlying data.

-While predicates are pushed down, evaluation itself occurs at a fairly high level, precluding the evaluation process from certain data-specific optimizations.
+While predicates are pushed down, predicate evaluation itself occurs at a fairly high level, precluding the evaluation process from certain data-specific optimizations.
 These optimizations can make tablet scans an order of magnitude faster, if not more.